pgorman/dangerjaunt/dangerjaunt.md

 Scrolls either contain magic-user spells, or offer a particular type of protection.
 Only magic-users understand spell scrolls, but anyone can read a protection scroll.
-Scrolls are single-use --- the writing of each spell vanishes from the page as it's read --- although a magic-user can transcribe a a scroll into his spell book.
+Scrolls are single-use --- the writing of each spell vanishes from the page as it's read --- although a magic-user can transcribe a scroll into his spell book.
 Spell scrolls contain 1--3 spells.
 Typical scrolls include: